Skip to code content (skip section selection)

 (E) Storm drainage.

 (1) The applicant shall provide an adequate drainage system for the proper drainage of all surface water in order to protect the proposed development from water damage.
-The design of such system shall be subject to the approval of the Town Council.
+The design of such system shall be subject to the approval of the Town Engineer.

 (2) No surface water shall be channeled or directed into a sanitary sewer.